Giving women control over their sexual and reproductive health

 Healthy markets and stocked shelves

+Women also need access to a reliable and sustained supply of contraceptive products.
 PATH works with low-resource countries to ensure they have adequate supplies.
-We provide a toolkit to improve supply-chain management; guidance on where and how to buy safe, high-quality products; and tap into the expertise of more than 80 global agencies and organizations that can help countries get supplies even during emergency shortages.
-We also help countries develop a total market approach, which directs people who can pay for services to the private sector and frees up public resources for those most in need.
+We provide a toolkit to improve supply-chain management; offer guidance on where and how to effectively access high-quality products; and tap into the expertise of more than 80 global organizations that can assist countries with securing supplies.

-Our ultimate goal: making sure everyone, everywhere can access the information and tools they need to plan their families and stay healthy.
+Our ultimate goal: ensuring that women everywhere, regardless of age, marital status, or wealth, can access the information and tools they need to meet their reproductive needs and stay healthy.

 Photo: PATH/Mike Wang.